dekuNukem/daytripper/README.md

 The laser ToF sensor can detect motion within 120cm (4 ft).

 The wireless communication range between TX and RX should be around 100 meters (330 feet) open air.
-Less in indoor environments.
+Might be less in indoor environments.

 ### How is the battery life?